Arkansas Court Records

 How Do I Obtain Federal Criminal Court Records Online?

-Individuals searching for federal criminal court records online can obtain copies using the Public Access to Electronic Court Records (PACER) platform.
+Individuals searching for federal criminal court records online may be able to obtain copies using the Public Access to Electronic Court Records (PACER) platform.
 PACER is an electronic filing system that contains case information of many federal crimes and dockets of many federal courts in the United States.
 Interested parties will need to register on the site to use it.
 Documents accessible on PACER includes:

 List of all the case events entered into the docket